Improved stellarator permanent magnet designs through combined discrete and continuous optimizations: Enhancements to the greedy permanent magnet optimization approach

 The basic GPMO algorithm seeks to minimize the objective function $f_B$ by adding magnets one by one.
 In each iteration, the algorithm cycles through the available positions in the arrangement and calculates the effect on $f_B$ of adding a magnet at each position with every allowable dipole moment vector associated with the respective position.
 It then adds the magnet with the position and dipole moment that results in the greatest reduction of $f_B$.
 This process repeats until there are no more available positions for magnets or until the total magnet quantity reaches a user-defined maximum.
 For the stellarator-symmetric example explored in this paper, iterations really add six magnets at a time, as placing a magnet with a given position and moment vector in one half-period requires magnets with equivalent positions and orientations to be placed in the remaining five half-periods to uphold the symmetry.

 This conceptually simple approach tends to be very effective at reducing $f_B$ during early stages of the optimization when few magnets are present in the array and $f_B$ is high.
 However, since the algorithm adds each magnet individually and does not consider collective contributions of groups of magnets to the overall field shaping, the solution can become suboptimal as more magnets are added.
-A typical symptom of this suboptimiality is the presence of \textit{conflicting pairs} of magnets; i.e. nearby magnets that have dipole moments pointing in opposite (or near-opposite) directions.
+A typical symptom of this suboptimality is the presence of \textit{conflicting pairs} of magnets; i.e. nearby magnets that have dipole moments pointing in opposite (or near-opposite) directions.
 Such conflicting pairs make minimal contributions to the field shaping at points on the plasma boundary that are far away compared to the distance between the two magnets.
 This makes inefficient use of the magnet mass in the array, and limits the potential for accurate field shaping.

 An effective remedy for conflicting pairs is a procedure called \textit{backtracking}.
 The backtracking procedure searches through the magnets within the solution for conflicting pairs and removes them.
-The positions within the arrangement formerly occupied by conflicting pairs then become available for magnets to be added in successive GPMO iterations, presumably with orientations that produce a greater reduction of $f_B$ in the context of the other neighboring magnets that have already been placed.
+Positions in the arrangement formerly occupied by conflicting magnets become eligible for new magnets to be placed during subsequent GPMO iterations.
+Presumably, these replacement magnets would have orientations that are more suitable in the context of the other neighboring magnets that have already been placed.
 Performing the backtracking procedure periodically after a certain number of GPMO iterations has been shown to lead to solutions with substantially lower $f_B$.
 We will hereafter refer to optimizations employing the GPMO algorithm with occasional backtracking as ``GPMOb''.